brandonavant/upgrade-azurerm-terraform-provider/blog/upgrade-azurerm-terraform-provider.md

 Going with the assumption that we've stored our state file in an Azure Storage account, we will need to perform the following steps:

-Using the Azure portal, navigate to the Azure Storage account in which the state file is stored.
+1. Using the Azure portal, navigate to the Azure Storage account in which the state file is stored.

 ![Storage Account](/Users/programmerx-mbp2/Source/Repos/upgrade-azurerm-terraform-provider/blog/images/storage.png)

-Next, navigate to the container (e.g. `tfstate`).
+2. Next, navigate to the container (e.g., `tfstate`).

 ![Container](/Users/programmerx-mbp2/Source/Repos/upgrade-azurerm-terraform-provider/blog/images/container.png)

-Click the *Snapshots* tab shown on this page and then click *Create Snapshot*.
+3. Click the *Snapshots* tab shown on this page and then click *Create Snapshot*.

 ![Snapshot](/Users/programmerx-mbp2/Source/Repos/upgrade-azurerm-terraform-provider/blog/images/snapshot.png)

-You should now see a snapshot of your state file.
-We could then promote this later, if we needed to restore the state.
+4. You should now see a snapshot of your state file.
+We could then promote this later if we needed to restore the state.
 That's it!

 ### Upgrade Provider

 Now that we've made a snapshot/backup of our state file, we can proceed with the upgrade.
-The first thing we will need to do is actually upgrade the provider version to 3.x.
+The first thing we will need to do is upgrade the provider version to 3.x.
 To do this, modify your `terraform.required_providers` block to use the latest 3.x version of the AzureRM provider.
 Your updated block should look similar to this:

 ```hcl
 terraform {